RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 ##### Connnecting to Openshift

-When you access OpenShift web console or the other route URL via HTTPS protocol, you will see `Your Connection is not secure` warning message.
+When you access [OpenShift web console]({{ CONSOLE_URL}}) or the other route URL via HTTPS protocol, you will see `Your Connection is not secure` warning message.
 Because, OpenShift uses self-certification to create TLS termication route as default.
-For example, if you're using Firefox, you will see the following screen.
+For example, if you're using *Chrome Browser*, you will see the following screen.

-Click on `Advanced > Add Exception...` then, you can access the HTTPS page when you click on `Confirm Security Exception`!!!
+Click on `Advanced` then, you can access the HTTPS page when you click on `Proceed to...`!!!

 ![warning]({% image_path browser_warning.png %})